-All professional turf grass managers including lawn care specialist, golf course superintendents, and sports turf managers agree that core aeration is an essential part of any lawn maintenance services.
+All professional turf grass managers including lawn care specialists, golf course superintendents, and sports turf managers agree that core aeration is an essential part of any lawn maintenance service.

 Lawn Core Aeration is the process of removing thousands of soil plugs about the size of your thumb throughout the lawn.
 The more plugs removed the better the job of aeration.
 Plugs are left on the lawn to break down and top dress the turf.

 The process opens up the soil allowing water, air, and fertilizer to penetrate the root zone.
 While removing the plug’s grass roots, stolons, and crowns of the plant are severed thus propagating the grass plant and thickening up the turf.

 Relieve thatch accumulation

 Most home lawns are subject to thatch accumulation.
 Left unmanaged, it impedes water, fertilizer, and pesticide effectiveness.
 Core aeration combines soil with the thatch debris, so soil organisms are better able to break down the thatch and reduce its accumulation.

 A healthy root system is the key to a beautiful lawn

 Lawn core aeration can help make your lawn healthier and reduce its maintenance requirements through these means:

 - Improved air exchange between the soil and atmosphere.